Welcome to Regression Alert, your weekly guide to using regression to predict the future with uncanny accuracy.

 What Is Yards per Carry, Anyway?

 To understand why yards per carry is a fluke, you have to understand something very important about it: it's not measuring how good a running back is.
 It's so thoroughly dominated by outlier runs that all it's really measuring is whether a back has had three long runs or merely two.
-28 running backs beat the league's ypc average last year; 15 of them would have been below average if not for one or two long runs.
-Similarly, how many backs were just one broken tackle away from going from a below-average ypc to an above-average one?
+For the majority of players who finish the season above the league average mark in yards per carry, you only have to remove one or two carries to drop them below the league average.

 To some extent, long runs are a product of player skill.
 But they're a product of a very specific skill— straight-line speed.
 Someone like Le'Veon Bell might excel at every other skill required of the position, but since he lacks high-end straight-line speed his ypc will always underestimate his value.
 Indeed, the longest touchdown run of Bell's career is just 38 yards.